Diane Rehm: Documentaries

 Rehm has been featured in three political movie documentaries: Jimmy Carter: Man from Plains, I.O.U.S.A., and Dinesh D'Souza's 2016: Obama's America which used her quote, "And then you've got the cover of Forbes magazine, a cover story by Dinesh D'Souza.
 I think nothing has turned my stomach so much in recent years as reading that piece."

+Rehm also collaborated with Joe Fab on a documentary "When My Time Comes: Conversations About Whether Those Who Are Dying Should Have the Right to Determine When Life Should End", which aired in April 2021 on PBS.

 Controversies

 2015 Bernie Sanders interview

 On June 10, 2015, Rehm interviewed 2016 Democratic presidential candidate Bernie Sanders, and stated that Sanders had dual citizenship with Israel; this was not true.
 Sanders denied that he holds dual citizenship, but Rehm repeated her assertion of the senator's dual citizenship as a fact.
 Sophia Tesfaye of Salon pointed out that Rehm apparently fell for an antisemitic canard and did not successfully fact-check her information before she conducted her interview with Sanders.
 In The Times of Israel, Gedalyah Reback stated that the interview was controversial because Rehm seemed to have accused a Jewish U.S. presidential candidate of maintaining secret Israeli citizenship.

 Rehm apologized for her exchange with Sanders in a statement released later that day.
 "On today's show I made a mistake.
 Rather than asking if Senator and presidential candidate Bernie Sanders whether he had dual U.S./Israeli citizenship, as I had read in a comment on Facebook, I stated it as fact.
 I want to apologize as well to all our listeners for having made an erroneous statement.
 I am sorry for the mistake.
 However, I am glad to play a role in putting this rumor to rest."
 Jewish Journalist Josh Marshall called her apology "a total crock."
 Jewish Law professor David Bernstein found it strange that both Rehm and her producer fell for what he felt was an obvious anti-Semitic hoax.
 He speculated that frequently-heard strange accusations about Jewish supporters of Israel may have played a role.
 Elizabeth Jepsen, NPR's ombudsman, took issue with both Rehm's interview and apology: "Far from putting anything to rest, Rehm has now taken a falsehood from the fringes of the Internet and moved it into the mainstream conversation."